ReductioAdImpossibile/Deep-Learning-libary-from-scratch/README.md

 ## Benchmark

-All configurations were run a mnist Dataset with 60k samples.
+All configurations were run on a mnist Dataset with 60k samples.

-Architecture:
+#### Architecture:
 Neurons                 : 784 x 128 x 128 x 10

 Activation functions    : RELU RELU SOFTMAX

 Loss function           : Cross entropy

 **Screenshots of the results below are inside benchmarks/result_screenshots*